Nonlinear projection-based model order reduction with machine learning regression for closure error modeling in the latent space: Applications and performance assessments

 A nonlinear closure based on RBF interpolation is likewise established by training a multi-output RBF regression model using the common latent-space dataset.
 Specifically, Gaussian, inverse multiquadric, multiquadric, and linear RBF kernels are considered.
-Bayesian optimization \cite{cavoretto2024parameter} is employed to select the optimal kernel type, the shape parameter ($\epsilon$) within bounds $(0.2, 5)$, and the regularization parameter ($\lambda$) within bounds $(10^{-12}, 10^{-6})$.
+An iterative search procedure is employed to select the optimal kernel type, the shape parameter ($\epsilon$) within bounds $(0.2, 5)$, and the regularization parameter ($\lambda$) within bounds $(10^{-12}, 10^{-6})$, by minimizing a cross-validation error measure.
 The scaling strategy for the primary and secondary generalized coordinates follows the same approach as that used for the GPR closure.
-The Bayesian optimization is implemented with four-fold cross-validation using the Expected Improvement acquisition function provided by the \texttt{scikit-optimize} library.
+This iterative search is implemented with four-fold cross-validation using the Expected Improvement acquisition function provided by the \texttt{scikit-optimize} library.
 Training and optimization on a 24-core CPU node of the Linux cluster take approximately 13.24 minutes.
 The optimized hyperparameters obtained after training include the inverse multiquadric kernel, a shape parameter of $\epsilon=2.42$, and a regularization parameter of $\lambda=10^{-12}$.